PatrickLang/kkna2018lab/README.md

   - Windows - it's built-in (mstsc.exe)
 2. Browse to https://labs.azure.com/register/0mtpnnp7 , and complete signup if you don't have an account registered with Azure.
 This doesn't create a paid account, it's only a login for the lab.
 If you already have an Azure account, accessing this lab won't charge you anything.
 3. Look for the VM called 'kkna2018-lg'.
 If Connect is greyed out, click Start and wait a few minutes
 4. Click Connect.
 If you're on Windows or Mac, the browser should ask if you want to open the RDP file with Remote Desktop.
-If on Linux, save it to disk, then read on in [#using-remmina]
+If on Linux, save it to disk, then read (#using-remmina)
 5. Log in with username: `kkna2018`, password `7HandledWheel!`